ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 federated ID
 - bring in users from corporate directory (LDAP, Active Directory)
 - uses SAML or OIDC via App ID
-- use dynamic rule in Access Group to determine which users to map to IBM Cloud privileges
+- use dynamic rule in Access Group to determine which users to map to IBM Cloud privileges / access groups

 compute resource
 - avoid using API keys, but perform (administrative) tasks